*UPDATE* S.A.V.E. America Act - What is Happening??

 Why Is This Important?

 If the Senate does successfully vote on the SAVE Act, it will then go to the President's desk for signature or veto.
-A passage of this bill would significantly impact voters who have ever changed their name - for any reason.
-Although the supporters of the SAVE Act claim the goal is to safeguard voter eligibility, its provisions impose significant barriers that would disproportionately burden women, marginalized populations, and under-resourced communities.
+Passage of this bill would significantly impact voters who have ever changed their name for any reason, or those who do not have financial access to the required documents to prove citizenship.
+Although the supporters of the Save Act claim the goal is to safeguard voter eligibility, its provisions impose significant barriers that would disproportionately burden women, marginalized populations, and under-resourced communities.
 By complicating voter registration and mandating stricter identification requirements, the SAVE Act risks disenfranchising large segments of the electorate.
 Rather than strengthening democracy, this legislation threatens to prevent legitimate voters from meaningful civic participation.

 At The Fund for Women and Girls, we believe that access to civic participation is fundamental to a healthy democracy.
 Policies that affect voting access have real consequences for communities, and staying informed is an important step in ensuring that all eligible voters are able to participate fully in civic life.